fetchai/docs-archived/docs/learn_the_concepts/glossary.md

 **Digital identity**: a networked or online identity that a person, business, or technological item adopts.

-**Digital signature**:a public key encryption-generated code that is added to an electronic document transmission to validate the document's contents.
+**Digital signature**: a public key encryption-generated code that is added to an electronic document transmission to validate the document's contents.

 **Distributed Denial of Service (DDoS) attack**: a cyberattack strategy where the attacker repeatedly floods the system with requests in an effort to block the fulfillment of valid requests.

 **ERC-20**: it is the standard to which each Ethereum token complies.
 This standard defines the way each token behaves so that transactions are predictable.
 Other cryptocurrencies also use the ERC-20 standard, piggybacking on the Ethereum network in the process.

-**ERC-721*: this is an additional standard for Ethereum smart contracts that permits the creation of non-fungible tokens, or NFTs.
+**ERC-721**: this is an additional standard for Ethereum smart contracts that permits the creation of non-fungible tokens, or NFTs.
 This token standard is used to symbolize a distinct digital asset that cannot be exchanged.

 **Fiat**: according to the Investopedia's definition:

 "Fiat money is a government-issued currency that is not backed by a physical commodity, such as gold or silver, but rather by the government that issued it.
 It usually requires fiat exchanged at a CEX or through local means such as Bitcoin ATMs to be able to purchase cryptocurrency with fiat currency."

-**Fork**: afork establishes a different version of a blockchain and is frequently purposefully carried out to update a network. _Hard forks_ result in a new version of the chain that must be embraced in order to continue participating, whereas _soft forks_ result in two chains that are somewhat compatible.
+**Fork**: a fork establishes a different version of a blockchain and is frequently purposefully carried out to update a network. _Hard forks_ result in a new version of the chain that must be embraced in order to continue participating, whereas _soft forks_ result in two chains that are somewhat compatible.
 A disputed hard fork may result in the creation of two distinct blockchain networks.

 **Gas fees**: gas fees (i.e. transaction fees) are rewards paid to miners to incentivize them to support the network's transactions which become written to the blockchain.
 On the Ethereum network this gas fee unit amount is expressed in gwei.
 Operations to or from CEXs, DEXs Liquidity Pools and wallets require gas fees.
 The cost users incur due to gas fees will vary depending on the current supply and demand: when demand on Ethereum or an ERC-20 network is at its highest, these gas fees are at their highest.